 We are now enrolling primary care providers that care for toddlers within a 30-minute drive of UC Davis MIND Institute in Sacramento, CA, Drexel University/30th Street Station Philadelphia, and University of Connecticut (Storrs).
 This study is part of Autism Center of Excellence (ACE) Network, funded by the National Institute of Mental Health.

-Schools and mental health programs are faced with the challenge of serving growing numbers of children with autism spectrum disorder (ASD).
-With the annual cost of ASD in the U.S. estimated to be $236 billion, developing and testing effective ways to scale up use of evidence-based treatments for ASD is critical.
+Schools and mental health programs are faced with the challenge of serving growing numbers of children with autism.
+With the annual cost of autism in the U.S. estimated to be $236 billion, developing and testing effective ways to scale up use of evidence-based treatments for autism is critical.

 SETTINGS AND PARTICIPANTS